4123-3-32, 4123-5-18(C) and (D), 4123-5-20, 4123-6-20(B)

 the effective date of the termination is the MMI date indicated by the treating

 provider, regardless if the date is before or after the MMI date noted in the

 IME report dated 10/03/2013 states the IW has reached MMI.

-treating physician’s statement dated 10/15/2013 concurs with the MMI finding and
+treating provider’s statement dated 10/15/2013 concurs with the MMI finding and

 effective date of the termination is 10/16/2013, the date provided by the

-staff will enter 10/16/2013 as the MMI date in the claims management
+services staff will enter 10/16/2013 as the MMI date in the claims management

 8. When TT has been

 terminated by the IC because the IW has reached MMI, it is BWC’s policy to

 terminate TT with an effective date of the date of the IC hearing at which the